 January 8, 2015

 The ideal poker hand means different things to different people.
 Beginners think the ideal poker hand is one of the best starting hands such as a pair of aces while intermediate players extend their range of ideal poker hands to include suited connectors and other speculative hands.
-Professional poker players, however, consider many factors before determining what would be an ideal hand: his opponents, the table dynamics and how much money is on the table.

 January 6, 2015

 Great poker players are not born with winning poker skills and probably don’t have a burning desire to play ‘No Limit Hold ’em’ by the age of five.
 In fact, many of the top poker players in the world had chosen very different paths for their lives when they developed an interest in poker.